 Warning: We looked at the reviews online and honestly, they weren’t great.
 None of them seemed to stand out.

 Tusayan also has the Grand Canyon Chocolate Factory, which offers gelato, fudge, and other goodies.
+There were so many great things to choose from.
+Cheryl settled on a caramel apple and the rest of the family tried the ice cream and gelato.
 We really enjoyed this place!

 A Game Plan